-NOTICE Damage to Equipment.
-Do not close the circuit between terminals SP-SN.
-If you close the circuits terminals SC-SP and terminals SC-SN, it will cause damage to the drive.
+NOTICE Do not close the circuit between terminals SP-SN.
+A closed circuit between these terminals will cause damage to the drive.

 Set Input Signals for MFAI Terminals A1 to A3

 Use terminals A1 to A3 to input a voltage or a current signal.
 Set the signal type as shown in Table 10.9.